juitnow/juit-vue-i18n/README.md

 // This will result in either "Your name is John Doe" or "Ihr Name ist John Doe"
 ```

-When parameters are number, those will be formatted as numbers:
+When parameters are numbers, those will be formatted as numbers:

 ```typescript
 const string: translator.t({